How to Claim Canada & EU Compensation for Cancelled Flights

 What counts as flight cancellation?

 When it comes to flight cancellation compensation in Canada or the EU, it's crucial to grasp what constitutes a cancelled flight, as it involves both the airline and the passenger.

 From the airline's perspective, a flight is considered cancelled if the aircraft never departs from the tarmac.
 In accordance with EC 261, a flight is officially defined as cancelled when it meets the following criteria:

-“The non-operation of a flight which was previously planned and on which at least one place was reserved”.
+"The non-operation of a flight which was previously planned and on which at least one seat was reserved."

-As a passenger, for your flight to be deemed cancelled: you must have booked a ticket for the flight in question.
+For you, the passenger, to qualify for compensation for a cancelled flight, you must have indeed booked a ticket for the specific flight in question.

 Your flight was going to take off in the EU (flights to the EU also qualify in some cases).